SaulFein/feather-express-framework/README.md

 	    console.log(‘Server running on port 3000’);
 	});
   ```
-You can now create REST calls like in this example code:
+You can now create REST calls like in the code example below.

 ## Code Example:
   ```